brandonhoo-fpga/fpga-single-perceptron/README.md

 * **Verification:** Icarus Verilog + GTKWave

 ## 🚀 Lessons Learned
 This project taught me how the **SystemVerilog** type system improves on classic Verilog.
-Using `logic` instead of separate `wire` and `reg` declarations, splitting clocked logic into `always_ff` and combinational logic into `always_comb`, and packing multi-dimensional input/weight arrays in a single declaration made the module significantly cleaner than the equivalent Verilog would have been.
+Using `logic` instead of separate `wire` and `reg` declarations, splitting clocked logic into `always_ff` and combinational logic into `always_comb`, and packing multi-dimensional input/weight arrays in a single declaration made the module noticeably cleaner than it would have been in Verilog.

 It also demonstrated that **a neural network primitive maps cleanly to hardware**.
 The multiply-accumulate is just an unrolled loop in combinational logic, and the activation function is a single comparator.
 Every clock cycle the perceptron produces a fresh classification with zero software overhead, which is the entire point of moving inference into FPGAs in the first place.
 While this design is fixed-weight, it lays the groundwork for future projects involving runtime weight updates, multi-layer networks, and on-chip learning.